 Loss of specificity in words can lead to really bad misunderstandings (think “flammable” vs. “inflammable,” “figurative” vs. “literal”), so we avoid it as much as possible.
 While I am no prescriptive grammarian, I don’t believe words used in unrelated contexts are the best choice in writing—nor do the largest search engines.
 Grammar isn’t directly policed by search engines, but bad grammar and technical writing mistakes are a strongly negative thing to have in a user experience, which does impact your ranking.
 Since the vast majority of anyone finding your site through search isn’t going to be at the same expertise level as someone who is familiar with the latest ITU standards, any conflict with someone’s understanding of a word is going to hurt in one way or another.

-However, now that we have the ability to talk about many of these issues more directly since AJ’s efforts in upgrading our system over the past few years, we need a linguistic mechanism to convey this info when we cover higher-end products.
-Consequently, we’ve decided to proceed with selected elements of this standard—but definitely not all of it.
+However, now that we have the ability to talk about many of these issues more directly, we need a linguistic mechanism to convey this info when we cover higher-end products.
+Consequently, we’ve decided to proceed with selected elements of this standard.
 We will be making a concerted effort to make sure everyone can understand exactly what we mean immediately and concretely—you should not be able to finish a sentence that we’ve written using one of these terms without being shown what it means.
 Terms like “balanced” and “full” have already been misused to the point of meaninglessness, so we won’t be using those, for example.